jeremytammik/tbc/a/1941_family_void.md

 ####<a name="2"></a> RvtParamDrop Exports Visible Element Properties

-The first side project was [RvtParamDrop](https://github.com/jeremytammik/RvtParamDrop).
+The first recent side project was [RvtParamDrop](https://github.com/jeremytammik/RvtParamDrop).

-It simply exports all properties of all elements visible in a selected view for comparison and verification of all expected parameter values.
+It simply exports all properties of all elements visible in a selected view for comparison and verification of all expected parameter values, generateing a count and a `csv` output file.

-The most interesting aspect is that all referenced elements and all their parameter also need to be included, recursively.
+One interesting aspect is that all referenced elements and all their properties also need to be included, recursively.

-In more detail, it generates a count and a `csv` of Revit parameters on elements in a view.
+Here is the specification in slightly more detail:

 - Do not limit yourself to shared parameters
 - Do limit yourself to parameters with a value
 - Name of the parameter
 - Schema (`TypeId`)

-A small number of parameters are intentionally ignored as redundant:
+A small number of parameters can be ignored as redundant:

 - ELEM_CATEGORY_PARAM
 - ELEM_CATEGORY_PARAM_MT